-Information on the Cultural Safety Framework Project and progress to date.
+Information on the cultural safety framework project and progress to date.

-The First Steps Strategy is reflective of the Department’s commitment to improving outcomes for Aboriginal and Torres Strait Islander children and families in the Early Childhood sector, and aligned to measures under the Commonwealth Government’s Closing the Gap strategy.
+The First Steps Strategy is reflective of the department’s commitment to improving outcomes for Aboriginal and Torres Strait Islander children and families in the Early Childhood sector and aligned to measures under the Commonwealth Government’s Closing the Gap strategy.

-About the Cultural Safety Framework
+About the Aboriginal Cultural Safety Framework for Early Childhood Education

-The Cultural Safety Framework aims to:
+The Aboriginal Cultural Safety Framework for Early Childhood Education (the framework) aims to:

 - Phase 1: Consultation

-- Phase 2: Co-design of the Cultural Safety Framework
+- Phase 2: Co-design of the framework

-- Phase 4: Implementation of the Cultural Safety Framework.
+- Phase 4: Implementation of the framework.

 Phase 1: Consultation